Tuberculosis: Microbiological studies

 A definitive diagnosis of tuberculosis can be made by detecting Mycobacterium tuberculosis organisms in a specimen taken from the patient (most often sputum, but may also be pus, cerebrospinal fluid, biopsied tissue, etc.).
 The specimen is examined by fluorescence microscopy.
-The bacterium is slow growing so a cell culture may take several weeks to yield a result.
+The bacterium is slow growing, so a cell culture may take several weeks to yield a result.

 Other tests

-Nucleic acid amplification tests (NAAT) and adenosine deaminase testing may allow rapid diagnosis of TB.
-In December 2010, the World Health Organization endorsed the Xpert MTB/RIF system (a NAAT) for diagnosis of tuberculosis in endemic countries.
+Nucleic acid amplification tests (NAATs) can provide rapid diagnosis of tuberculosis.
+WHO recommends rapid molecular diagnostic tests as initial tests for people with signs and symptoms of TB.
+In December 2010, the World Health Organization endorsed the Xpert MTB/RIF system, a NAAT, for rapid diagnosis of tuberculosis, particularly in countries most affected by the disease.

-Blood tests to detect antibodies are not specific or sensitive, so they are not recommended.
+Commercial serological tests that detect antibodies against Mycobacterium tuberculosis are not recommended for diagnosing active tuberculosis because of inconsistent and imprecise diagnostic performance, including false-positive and false-negative results.

-Polymerase chain reaction testing of urine for Mycobacterium tuberculosis is often required for the diagnosis of urogenital tuberculosis and may also be used to diagnose tuberculosis in biopsy samples from tissues.
-It is highly sensitive and specific with good turnaround time.
+For extrapulmonary tuberculosis, molecular WHO-recommended rapid diagnostic tests may be used with appropriate specimens, including lymph-node tissue aspirates, pleural tissue or fluid, synovial fluid, peritoneal fluid and pericardial fluid, depending on the site of disease.
+Urine-based molecular testing may also be used in selected people with suspected extrapulmonary tuberculosis, although diagnostic performance varies and results should be interpreted in the clinical context.

 Prevention

 The main strategies to prevent infection with TB are treatment of both active and latent TB, as well as vaccination of children who are at risk.

-Although latent TB is not infective, it should be treated in order to prevent its development into active pulmonary TB, which is infective.
+Although latent TB is not infective, it should be treated to prevent its development into active pulmonary TB, which is infective.
 The cascade of person-to-person spread can be circumvented by segregating those with active ("overt") TB and putting them on anti-TB drug regimens.
-After about two weeks of effective treatment, subjects with nonresistant active infections generally do not remain contagious to others; however it is important to complete the full course of treatment which is usually six months.
+After about two weeks of effective treatment, subjects with nonresistant active infections generally do not remain contagious to others; however, it is important to complete the full course of treatment, which is usually six months.

 Vaccines

-The only available vaccine as of 2021 is bacillus Calmette-Guérin (BCG).
+The only available vaccine as of 2025 is bacillus Calmette-Guérin (BCG).
 In areas where tuberculosis is not common, only children at high risk are typically immunized, while suspected cases of tuberculosis are individually tested for and treated.
 In countries where tuberculosis is common, one dose is recommended in healthy babies as soon after birth as possible.
 A single dose is given by intradermal injection.
 Administered to children under 5, it decreases the risk of getting the infection by 20% and the risk of infection turning into active disease by nearly 60%.
 It is not effective if administered to adults.